pmapcat/akronim/README.md

 ### Altering docstring

+The `:akronim/example` metadata field is formatted with the help of  [zprint](https://github.com/kkinnear/zprint) library.
+By default, it is set to be **80** characters long.

-To alter docstring of a function at the time of declaration set the following config option either as: `.lein-env` or `.boot-env` or environment variables or Java system properties
+To alter docstring of a function at the time of declaration set the following config option either as: `.lein-env` or `.boot-env` or environment variables or Java system properties.

 Set `akronim_docstring` parameter as:
 * **nothing** will not alter docstring on declaration